 Harris listen to me.
 I need you to concentrate.
 I need you sitting up.....here you go...

-I’m going to put a tourniquet on.
-Don’t want you bleeding out on me.
+I’m going to put a tourniquet on your left leg.
+Don’t want you bleeding any more.

 Rest your head back, Harris.
 Tommy, you say?

 We went over the top.
-I remember a bang....well...then you Sarge, that’s all.
+I remember a bang....well...then you turned up Sarge, that’s all.

 You’re safe now.